Cacti/documentation/Plugins.md

 # Plugin Management

+Installing or updating plugins on cacti is a simple procedure.
+For most of the plugins a few basic steps are enough, which are described below.
+Each plugin directory should contain a README.md file.
+We recommend to study this file.
+It may contain important installation information.

 ## Installing Plugins

 ![plugins](images/plugins.png)

-Installing plugins on cacti is a simple procedure

 1. Download the plugin to cactidir/cacti/plugins